api2cart/Android-sdk/docs/CartApi.md

 //import org.openapitools.client.api.CartApi;

 CartApi apiInstance = new CartApi();
-String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Max allowed count=250 String couponsIds = 1,2,3; // String | Filter coupons by ids String storeId = 1; // String | Filter coupons by store id String dateStartFrom = 2016-12-29 16:44:30; // String | Filter entity by date_start (greater or equal) String dateStartTo = 2016-12-29 16:44:30; // String | Filter entity by date_start (less or equal)
+String couponsIds = 1,2,3; // String | Filter coupons by ids
+String storeId = 1; // String | Filter coupons by store id
+String langId = 3; // String | Language id
+Boolean avail = false; // Boolean | Filter coupons by avail status String dateStartFrom = 2016-12-29 16:44:30; // String | Filter entity by date_start (greater or equal)
+String dateStartTo = 2016-12-29 16:44:30; // String | Filter entity by date_start (less or equal)
 String dateEndFrom = 2016-12-29 16:44:30; // String | Filter entity by date_end (greater or equal)
 String dateEndTo = 2016-12-29 16:44:30; // String | Filter entity by date_end (less or equal)
-Boolean avail = false; // Boolean | Filter coupons by avail status String langId = 3; // String | Language id
+String responseFields = {pagination,result{coupon_count,coupon{id,code,name,conditions,actions{scope,amount,conditions{id,value,sub-conditions}},date_start,avail}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String params = id,code,type,amount; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String responseFields = {pagination,result{coupon_count,coupon{id,code,name,conditions,actions{scope,amount,conditions{id,value,sub-conditions}},date_start,avail}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = usage_history,type; // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all try {
-    ModelResponseCartCouponList result = apiInstance.cartCouponList(pageCursor, start, count, couponsIds, storeId, dateStartFrom, dateStartTo, dateEndFrom, dateEndTo, avail, langId, params, responseFields, exclude);
+    ModelResponseCartCouponList result = apiInstance.cartCouponList(start, count, pageCursor, couponsIds, storeId, langId, avail, dateStartFrom, dateStartTo, dateEndFrom, dateEndTo, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CartApi#cartCouponList");